thanajiraw/thanajiraw/README.md

 <!-- <p align="center"><img src="https://profile-counter.glitch.me/thanajiraw/count.svg"></p> -->

 <h2 align="center">👽 About me 👽</h2>
-Hi!
-My name is Thanawat Jirawatwanit.
+<p><b>Hi!</b> My name is Thanawat Jirawatwanit.
 I am a Computer Engineer.
 You can call me 'Bank' .
 I am interested in working as a Web/App Developer.
-And what I'm interested in is UX/UI designer.
+And what I'm interested in is UX/UI designer.</p>
 <br>

 <!-- I don't have real work experience.
 But I am already to .
 And in the end
 I hope that we will have the opportunity to work together. -->

 <ul>